csiro-data-school/r/_episodes/01-R-and-RStudio.md

 > ## Tip: Good Enough Practices for Scientific Computing
 >
-> [Good Enough Practices for Scientific Computing](https://github.com/swcarpentry/good-enough-practices-in-scientific-computing/blob/gh-pages/good-enough-practices-for-scientific-computing.pdf) gives the following recommendations for project organization:
+> [Good Enough Practices for Scientific Computing](https://github.com/swcarpentry/good-enough-practices-in-scientific-computing/blob/gh-pages/good-enough-practices-for-scientific-computing.pdf) gives the following recommendations for project organisation:
 >
 > 1. Put each project in its own directory, which is named after the project.
 > 2. Put text documents associated with the project in the `doc` directory.